LukeGrahamLandry/franca/devlog.md

 - for now, just do an extra instruction for offset from an import.
   - strangely that made encoding.ssa work in libriscv. added $no_fixup_addend now it's back to only working with --single-step OR in qemu.
+- did the AsmFunction stuff needed for the franca start/runtime/whatever. hello world works with -syscalls but not with libc.
+- deal with conditional jump farther than 4kb by adding an extra direct jump and conditionally jumping over that instead.
+- try more random shit for loading immediates that don't fit well.
+- setup temporary thing to cross compile and run `test/*.fr` (until compiler itself runs on riscv). only `23 of 399 tests failed`
+  - tho some are just at comptime so aren't testing anything
+  - and some fails are just because `-syscalls`
+- lldb seems to be able to talk to qemu which is very nice. pass `-g 1024` to qemu-riscv64 and it waits on port 1024 before starting. run lldb and `file a.out` to get symbols and `gdb-remote localhost:1024` to connect and then you're in a breakpoint at main and just `c` to continue.
+- dying in try_lock: `2182c: 2e63a2af           .insn 4, 0x2e63a2af`
+  - it's casw, sadly even when i encode it right (like the cas.ssa test that works) objdump doesn't know it. aboutrv.com/tools/disassembler says it's right: `0x2e63a2af → amocas.w t0, t1, (t2)` and anyway it's `stop reason = signal SIGSEGV` not illegal instruction.
+  - so is this a bad pointer? `t2 = 0xffffffff891ef880`
+    i bet that i sign extended 0x0000ffff891ef880 cause that's closer to other values i see in registers.
+  - yeah, in isel im doing fixarg(k) on the cas which would be Kw here and i hyperactively insert sign extensions when using a Kl tmp as a Kw arg (because comparisons want that i think?)
+  - that fixed lox_main and parser_doesnt_crash.
+    and now stuff that uses the backend gets past init_default_module

 ## (Sep 5) rv